-The advantage of shell vial is its speed; most viruses are detected within 24 hours.
+The advantage of a shell vial is its speed; most viruses are detected within 24 hours.

 - Only one type of virus can be detected per shell vial.
 For example, a specimen that might contain influenza A and B, or adenovirus, would need to be inoculated to three separate virus-specific conjugates.
-This limitation can be overcome by using pool antibody followed by staining with individual antibody conjugates, if positive in pool antibody testing.
+This limitation can be overcome by using pooled antibodies followed by staining with individual antibody conjugates, if positive in pool antibody testing.

 References and further readings